AlessioC31/ds_homework2/README.md

 ### Server implementation

 The server implementation can be read in `src/server.py`.
-It also reported here:
+It is also reported here:

 ```python
 from definitions import def_pb2